devottys/devottys-www/about.md

 BlueBird Shell is a showcase of terminal software written and maintained by the [Devottys](https://github.com/devottys), a merry band of digital artisans who have devoted themselves to creating delightful tools and useful diversions in the terminal.

-Many of our tools are based on [VisiData](https://visidata.org), because.. well, if you used VisiData, you'd know why.
+Many of our tools are based on [VisiData](https://visidata.org), because.. well, if you've used it, you know why.
+It's incredibly useful.

 Currently the party consists of: